Update: April 19, 2021

 On this page you will find information for parents about the closure of childcare as a result of the corona measures.
 This information comes from the website of the national government and is regularly updated.

-- children of whom one or both parents work in a crucial profession;
+- children of whom one or both parents work in a crucial occupational group

 - children for whom special problems or a difficult home situation require customization.

 For more information, see the page about emergency care.